 Measuring the impact of diversity and inclusion efforts

-In my work.
-I look beyond the intentions of diversity and inclusion programs and policies to their impact.
+In our work at Include-Empower, we look beyond the intentions of diversity and inclusion programs and policies to their impact.
 Assessing the impact of diversity and inclusion efforts can be achieved by analysing engagement survey scores by monitored group or through qualitative employee focus groups that tap the lived experiences of employees regarding the four factors of inclusion—respect, belonging, empowerment, progression.
 Exit interviews are an additional source of information about the experience of diverse employees.
 Those three data sources are useful in assessing whether some groups of people in the organisation are less satisfied and committed to the organisation than others and the reasons why.

 Observable patterns in engagement scores and themes arising from focus groups and exit interviews evidencing that diverse talent is less satisfied with their organisation and its leadership are often surprising to leaders.
 Leaders, in particular, those from the dominant group in the organisation, may struggle to understand why their intentions regarding diversity and inclusion are failing to translate to positive experiences for their diverse workforce.
 Because of the unconscious and hidden nature of bias, it can be difficult for leaders to appreciate that individuals with backgrounds different to their own experience the workplace differently to them.
 Some findings may be particularly confronting for leaders.
 For example, learning that your diverse talent experience bullying and harassment frequently, or are concerned that they are not paid fairly, or are anxious about and refrain from speaking up in meetings.
 Leaders can also be shocked to learn that subordinates view their commitment to diversity and inclusion as insincere or inauthentic or that their leadership style and choices favour some people over others.